uestcyile/LightGlue-ONNX/README.md

 - Exporting individually can be useful when intermediate outputs can be cached or precomputed.
 On the other hand, the end-to-end pipeline can be more convenient.
 - Although dynamic axes have been specified, it is recommended to export your own ONNX model with the appropriate input image sizes of your use case.

+If you would like to try out inference right away, you can download ONNX models that have already been exported [here](https://github.com/fabio-sim/LightGlue-ONNX/releases).

 ## ONNX Inference

-With ONNX models in hand, one can perform inference on Python using ONNX Runtime (see [requirements-onnx.txt](./requirements-onnx.txt)).
+With ONNX models in hand, one can perform inference on Python using ONNX Runtime (see [requirements-onnx.txt](/requirements-onnx.txt)).

 The LightGlue inference pipeline has been encapsulated into a runner class: